The 2015 Awards of Excellence nomination period is now open.

 - Reports that provide useful insights into a community or regional economy.

 This category recognizes initiatives that promote the development of 21st-century skills.
 The category emphasizes the importance of educational attainment and workforce development to economic prosperity.
 The award focuses on the partnerships needed to create flexible, responsive career pathways to expanding businesses.

-- Collaboration between industry and / or a community college with a research university to develop a new certificate program that meets the work force needs of the region.
+- Collaboration between industry or a community college with a research university to develop a new certificate program that meets the workforce needs of the region.

-- Early college partnerships to connect K-12 students to further studies at a community college or university that address local talent needs.
+- Early partnerships to connect K-12 students with colleges or universities to address local talent /workforce needs.

 Criteria for the Awards of Excellence